 5 Possible Choices for Hillary’s Running Mate

 One thing we know for certain is that it won’t be a quasi-Republican, weak-kneed, moderate Democrat.
-Unless Mitt Romney comes riding in on a white horse at the last minute, and becomes a formidable opponent, she won’t need to kiss up to moderate Republicans.
-Polls show her doing remarkably well against anyone already mentioned, including Jeb Bush.
+Unless Mitt Romney comes riding in on a white horse at the last minute, and becomes her opponent, she won’t need to kiss up to moderate Republicans.
+Polls show her doing amazingly well against anyone already mentioned, including Jeb Bush.

 Here are five choices in descending order of probability.

 The obvious downside would be inducing people to vote for two women.
-Hillary would be our first female president, but ushering in the first woman vice-president on the same ticket might be too much to ask of the non-progressives.
+Hillary would be our first female president.
+Ushering in the first woman vice-president on the same ticket might be too much to ask of the non-progressives.
 On the other hand, for women voters still on the fence, a Sorority Sister ticket might just be enough to sway them.

-Like Howard Dean, another Vermonter, and my personal favorite.
-But unlike Dean, he’s a wise and savvy prairie socialist who would give the ticket the necessary “leftwing heft” it requires.
-His place on the ticket might encourage hope-to-die McGovernites and Ramsey Clark loyalists to vote for a “hawk” like Hillary.
+Like Howard Dean, another Vermonter, but unlike Dean, he’s a wise and savvy prairie socialist who would give the ticket the necessary “leftwing heft” it requires.
+His place on the ticket would encourage hope-to-die McGovernites and Ramsey Clark loyalists to vote for a “hawk” like Hillary.

 Although Sanders will be 75 years old come election day in 2016, he is physically and mentally fit.
 Indeed, even at his advanced years, he is arguably mentally sharper than Rick Perry was when he was a fraternity pledge at Texas A&M.

 A bloodless coup.
 Hillary becomes president.
 Bill becomes vice-president.
-Hillary suddenly resigns.
+Hillary resigns.
 Bill becomes president.
-He vows to accomplish in his third term what he couldn’t finish during his first two.
-Ken Starr beware.
-Payback is a bitch.
+He vows to accomplish in his third term what he couldn’t quite finish during his first two.

 David Macaray is a playwright and author (“It’s Never Been Easy: Essays on Modern Labor”).